This post may contain affiliate links. Please read my disclosure.

 And for a quick ramen recipe, with tender caramelized pork, I always turn to this Instant Pot ramen.

 Each of these ramen recipes offers a different flavor experience, but this Korean ramen recipe is packed with so much more intense flavor!
-And the thinly sliced pork belly is melt-in-your-mouth delicious!

 While the pork totally works as a stand alone topping on this ramen, we love to serve it with kimchi and soft boiled eggs, like these ramen eggs or these sous vide soft boiled eggs.